Fubukipara/MCEC/Example/readme.txt

-The exmple of how to use the MCEC module to make weather time series prediction.
+The exmple of how to use the MCEC module to make weather time series prediction on iTransformer.

 The code of backbone and dataset are cited and sourced from this open-source library: